 Located in Husavik on the Northern coast, North Sailing offers the original whale watching tour in Iceland.
 During my recent trip to Iceland, I opted to take the 4 hour Whales, Puffins and Sails tour.
-Keep reading to hear about my 6 highlights from the tour.

 I have no doubts that Iceland is one of the most scenic places in the world, and what better way to enjoy the coastal scenery than from the water!
 Being a sailing vessel, the North Sailing boats move slowly enough for passengers to enjoy beautiful views of the northern Icelandic coast.
 We managed to catch a glimpse of a few waterfalls, an adorable little lighthouse, and the incredibly jagged moss covered volcanic cliffs that characterize this part of the Iceland.
 Since you don’t see whales & puffins the entire tour, this scenery makes for nice viewing during those in between times.